bevyengine/bevy-website/content/learn/book/intro/apps-worlds.md

 With that, you should have everything you need to start [exploring our examples](https://github.com/bevyengine/bevy/tree/latest/examples#examples), or diving into the rest of the book.

-The remaining chapters of this book are non-linear: you can read or referenced them in any order.
+The remaining chapters of this book are non-linear: you can read or reference them in any order.